Active Substance: somatropin

 - children who fail to grow because of a lack of growth hormone;

-- children who are short because of Turner syndrome (a rare genetic disorder affecting girls), confirmed by chromosome analysis (DNA testing);
+- girls from 2 years old who are short because of Turner syndrome (a rare genetic disorder affecting girls), confirmed by chromosome analysis (DNA testing);

-- children before puberty, who fail to grow because of chronic renal insufficiency (long-lasting kidney disease), up to the time when they receive a kidney transplant.
+- children (before puberty), who fail to grow because of long-lasting kidney disease, up to the time when they receive a kidney transplant.